T-McVee/mr-clean/README.md

 3. Run script with`./mr-clean.zsh` followed by:
    - `--downloads | -dl` to clean up Downloads
    - !!WIP!!  `--desktop | -dk ` to clean up Desktop
-   - `--undo | -u` followed by one of the above commands to undo mr-clean's work
+   - `--undo | -u` followed by one of the above commands to undo mr-clean's work in the selected directory